 4. Digestive problems: It is due to the functions of the digestive system that we are able to absorb all the beauty nutrients from the food we eat and they also help in removing the toxins.
 Lot of studies have showed that gastrointestinal distress like constipation, heartburn and abdominal bloating are likely to be associated with acne.
 Since skin is your largest organ, problems like acne, dermatitis and more may occur when something is wrong internally.

 6. Over exfoliating:Exfoliation helps in removing the dead skin cells but overdoing it may result in acne and irritation.
+Even the beauty experts around the world will tell you that exfoliation is the best way to remove dead cells, rejuvenate your skin and bring back your natural glow.
 It’s best to limit it twice a week.

 Forehead is a part of the T-zone of the face which is usually oily and this makes it more prone to acne.
 The good news is that forehead acne is easier to prevent and treat than the other areas.
 We’ve got you some great advice and remedies for forehead acne.